Battle of Anzio: Operation Diadem

-Truscott's planning for Buffalo was meticulous: British 5th Division and 1st Division on the left were to attack along the coast and up the Via Anziate to pin the German 4th Parachute, 65th Infantry and 3rd Panzergrenadier in place whilst the U.S. 45th Infantry, 1st Armored and 3rd Infantry Divisions would launch the main assault, engaging the German 362nd and 715th Infantry Divisions and striking towards Campoleone, Velletri and Cisterna respectively.
-On the Allies' far right, the 1st Special Service Force would protect the American assault's flank.
+Truscott's planning for Buffalo was meticulous, the 5th Infantry Division and the 1st Infantry Division on the left were to attack along the coast and up the Via Anziate to pin the 4th Parachute Division, 65th Infantry Division and the 3rd Panzergrenadier Division in place whilst the 45th Infantry Division, 1st Armored Division and 3rd Infantry Division would launch the main assault, engaging the German 362nd Infantry Division and the 715th Infantry Division and striking towards Campoleone, Velletri and Cisterna respectively.
+On the Allies' far right, the 1st Special Service Force would protect the American southern flank.

 Breakout

-At 5:45 a.m.
-May 23, 1944, 1,500 Allied artillery pieces commenced bombardment.
+At 05:45 on May 23, 1944, 1,500 Allied artillery pieces commenced bombardment.
 Forty minutes later the guns paused as attacks were made by close air support and then resumed as the infantry and armour moved forward.
 The first day's fighting was intense: the 1st Armored Division lost 100 tanks and 3rd Infantry Division suffered 955 casualties.
 The Germans suffered too, with the 362nd Infantry Division estimated to have lost 50% of its fighting strength.